marlon-caisip/PetStorePOS/README.md

 # PetStorePOS

-This project is a Point of Sales System Project
+This project is a Point of Sales System Project for Pet Products and Items.

 ## Development server